-God and His Word have always inspired all that we do at Compassion.
+God and His Word have always been the cornerstone of all that we do at Compassion.
 From the beginning of our ministry, when it was just a small number of orphanages in war-affected South Korea, it was our belief that God called us through His Word toward compassion, justice, mercy and love.
 The Bible has motivated our actions throughout our nearly 70-year ministry.

 And Scripture is central to our ministry.
 Often, the words of the Bible create transformational change in the families whom we are honored to serve.

 As a teen, Oscar started a gang in his hometown in the Dominican Republic that would terrorize the neighborhood stealing mangoes, avocados — anything.
 But he started studying the Bible at his Compassion center, and it transformed his life.
 Now he is a church leader, preacher and tutor to impoverished children!
 That’s the kind of transformational change the Holy Bible brings!

 So this year, we want to commit to delve deeper with the Bible, along with millions of other people around the world.
 The declaration of Year of the Bible says:

 “I recognize that the more I engage with Scripture, the more I encounter and know Jesus.”

 That is our prayer.
 We want to encounter and know Jesus — and be part of a Bible revival around the world.
 Throughout 2020, we will be posting a few articles to remind and inspire us to continue engaging with the Bible.
 Would you join with us to commit to Year of the Bible?

 Here are a few ideas for ways to commit to Year of the Bible in 2020:

 1. Read with a friend.